IramHasan/notes/Introduction to Modern Data Engineering with Snowflake.md

 - perform data transformations in python, Java, Scala
 - configure the runtimes for languages i.e. using different versions of Python
 - DataFrame API for processing data and performing data transformations
-- Create dataframes using the data &rarr; perform transformations &rarr; write results to new views / tables
+- **Flow:** create dataframes using the data &rarr; perform transformations &rarr; write results to new views / tables
 - Similar to Pyspark / other dataframe APIs
-- Data transformations can be pushed to Snowflake's compute engine
+- data transformations can be pushed to Snowflake's compute engine
 - Snowpark code can be written in:
   - scripts / code base
-  - snowflake notebook
+  - Snowflake notebook
-  - IDE using snowflake extension
+  - IDE using Snowflake extension